 All young people are allocated a Key Worker who acts as an advocate for them.
 They manage a small caseload, offer individual support and guidance and report and record progress in a variety of areas.
 They liaise closely with parents/carers and other professionals (Social Workers/Family Support and the Young Offending Service etc) to achieve the maximum benefits of multi-agency working.

 Key Workers work alongside teaching staff and therapists to support the whole child.
-All young people and carers agree an EHCP (All About Me Plan) and a Positive Intervention Support Plan designed to identify specific strategies for addressing areas such as health, communication, leisure and education needs etc. These are reviewed in consultation with young people half termly.
+All young people and carers agree an EHCP (All About Me Plan) and a Positive Behaviour Support Plan designed to identify specific strategies for addressing areas such as health, communication, leisure and education needs etc. These are reviewed in consultation with young people half termly.

 All young people are allocated a Learning Mentor Team which consists of students of a similar age, their Learning Group Teacher, a Learning Support Assistant and several care staff.
 This ensures that 24 hour 'wrap around care' is provided for all our students.